YamacYurtsever/gdaymate/README.md

 ### Server Logic

 1. Create a TCP server
 	- Create a socket
+	- Create a poll set
+	- Setup the server
-	- Define server socket address
+		- Define the server socket address
-	- Bind the socket to the socket address
+		- Bind server socket to server socket address
-2. Create a thread pool
+		- Add server socket to poll set
-3. Start the server (listen for connections)
+1. Start the server
-4. Setup SIGINT handler
+	- Start listening for incoming connections
+	- Start server loop
+2. Stop the server (on SIGINT)
+	- Close all sockets
+	- Free the poll set

-5. Server loop
+##### Server loop

+1. Wait until at least one socket is ready
+2. Check all sockets in poll set
+	- If the socket is the server
 		- Accept a connection (get a client)
-	- Create a task to handle the client
-	- Add the task to the thread pool's task queue
+		- Add it to the poll set

-##### Handling the client
+	- If the socket is a client

-1. Receive the string
+		- Receive the string
-2. Parse the string (get the message)
+		- Parse the string
-3. Validate the message
+		- Validate the message
+		- Process the message
-4. Send the message to processing (according to type)
+		- Free the message

-##### Processing
+##### Process Message

-- GDMP_TEXT_MESSAGE
+- Process Text Message
 	1. Access the headers
 	2. Log the content
 	3. Broadcast to other clients
-- GDMP_JOIN_MESSAGE
+- Process Join Message

+##### Multithreading

+The server has a *multithreaded*  version using a thread pool, working as displayed in the following diagram

 ---

 ### Client Logic

 1. Create a TCP client
+	- Create a user interface
 	- Create a socket
-2. Connect to server
+	- Setup the client
 		- Define server socket address
-	- Connect socket to server socket address
+		- Connect client socket to server socket address
-3. Create a user interface
+1. Start the client
-4. Get username
+	- Get the username
+	- Start client loop
+2. Stop the client (on SIGINT)
+	- Close the socket
+	- Free the user interface

-5. Client loop
+##### Client Loop

-	- Get content
+1. Get the content
+2. Get the timestamp
-	- Send text message
+3. Send the text message

-##### Sending
+##### Send Message

-- GDMP_TEXT_MESSAGE
+- Send Text Message
 	1. Create a message
-	2. Add the headers to the message
+	2. Add headers to the message
 	3. Serialize the message
 	4. Send the string
-	5. Log text message
+	5. Display the message
-- GDMP_JOIN_MESSAGE
+- Send Join Message

 ---

 ### Custom Protocol

-**Gdaymate Protocol (GDMP)** is a custom network protocol that operates at *the application layer* of the OSI model defining the structure of messages in Gdaymate
+**Gdaymate Protocol (GDMP)** is a custom network protocol that operates at the *application layer* of the OSI model defining the structure of messages in Gdaymate

 ##### GDMP Messages